hckops/hckctl/README.md

 Designed to transparently run locally, remotely or integrated in pipelines. `hckctl` is free and open-source, no vendor lock-in, extensible and built using native providers api.

-Create your vulnerable target (box with a specific CVE or whole infrastructures) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.
+Attack your vulnerable target infrastructure or connect to your training platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup and network configurations.

 Leverage the cloud platform or request a dedicated managed cluster to:
 * orchestrate complex attack scenarios